-Delta variant: This online tool shows the chances someone at your Thanksgiving gathering has Covid-19
+Delta variant: This online tool shows the chances someone at your Thanksgiving gathering has COVID-19

 Thanksgiving is just days away and with it comes parties, dinners, and gatherings.
-And while experts say the fully vaccinated should enjoy the holiday with their friends and family, the case and infection rates of Covid-19 remains at high levels in most of America, which means it’s possible someone at your gathering could have Covid and not know it.
+And while experts say the fully vaccinated should enjoy the holiday with their friends and family, the case and infection rates of COVID-19 remains at high levels in most of America, which means it’s possible someone at your gathering could have COVID and not know it.

-But just what are the chances of someone at your gathering being infected with Covid-19?
+But just what are the chances of someone at your gathering being infected with COVID-19?
 A free online tool from the Georgia Institute of Technology can give you an idea (via the Springfield News-Leader).
-Called the COVID-19 Event Risk Assessment Planning Tool, the tool shows you the chances that at least one person has Covid depending on the size of your gathering.
+Called the COVID-19 Event Risk Assessment Planning Tool, the tool shows you the chances that at least one person has COVID depending on the size of your gathering.

-The tool calculates this risk percentage for every county in America based on the size of the event you are attending and how widespread Covid-19 is in that county.
+The tool calculates this risk percentage for every county in America based on the size of the event you are attending and how widespread COVID-19 is in that county.
 For example, given the current case rate in New York City, if you were attending an event there with:

 - 10 people (such as a dinner party) the chances at least 1 person would be infected is 6%.